Brussels: Days of Future Past

-Thanks for reading here, should you be interested in my work; principally writing, photography, and teaching.
-Please contact me to discuss what works for you!
-FREE Overview PDF available on request.
+Thanks for reading here, should you be interested in my work; principally writing, photography, and teaching try my MEDIA and UNIVERSITY pages.
 Meanwhile, please check out The Atlas for more cultural shenanigans!

 Further still, if you like what I’m doing please consider hitting the social channels: Kulture Kiosk on Facebook and Twitter, and Instagram.
 Playlist and Photo Credits to follow…

 The Day Begins (from Days of Future Passed) – The Moody Blues

 Twist/Run/Repulsion (from Empires and Dance) – Simple Minds